 Although especially the PhD-riddle was responsible for grey hairs of the team members, they hope that they are able to successfully defend the good place next year.

-Paul Aigner attended the 3rd World Congress on Mechanical, Chemical, and Material Engineering (MCM), which took place in Rome, Italy.
+Paul Aigner attended the 3rd World Congress on Mechanical, Chemical, and Material Engineering (MCM, opens an external URL in a new window), which took place in Rome, Italy.
 Rome with its great historical background provided a wonderful setting for the conference.
 Although the weather was very nice, there was lively interest in the many interesting lectures that led to numerous discussions about different engineering topics.
 The conference, which took place at the Barceló Aran Mantegnalo, offered the opportunity to engage in scientific exchange as well as to capture the pleasant atmosphere of Rome.

-Professor Paulik and Theresia Hackl attended the 6th “International Conference on the Reaction Engineering of Polyolefins” (INCOREP).
+Professor Paulik and Theresia Hackl attended the 6th “International Conference on the Reaction Engineering of Polyolefins” (INCOREP, opens an external URL in a new window).
 Many well-known scientists in the field of Polyolefin science participated the conference, which was held at the Brightlands Chemelot Campus in Geleen.
 Between lots of very high-quality contributions there was good opportunity to exchange with other researchers in a pleasant atmosphere.
 Despite the changing weather, which was an alternating mixture of sun, rain and wind we were able to walk around in Maastricht and enjoy the beautiful and charming city.

 Thanks to the organizer for the well-planned, informative, inspiring and exciting week!